Zsa Zsa Carter

 Zsa Zsa Carter is a fictional character from the BBC soap opera EastEnders and its internet spin-off EastEnders: E20, played by Emer Kenny.
 She is the daughter of Tina Carter (Luisa Bradshaw-White).
 She made her first appearance in EastEnders on 5 January 2010 and appears in all twelve episodes of the first series of EastEnders: E20.
 The character was created by a team of 13 writers aged between 17 and 22 and is described as bright, sarcastic and a rebel.
-In May 2010 the character's departure from the show was announced, and her last appearance was on 30 September 2010.
+In May 2010, the character's departure from the show was announced; her last appearance was on 30 September 2010.